mikolajmikolajczyk/simp_protocol/README.md

-> THIS IS STILL WORK IN PROGRESS.
-NOT READY TO USE!

 # Simp UART Protocol Library

 A simple and reliable UART communication protocol implemented in Rust.
 This library provides functionality to send and receive data packets over UART, with optional acknowledgment (ACK) handling, making it suitable for embedded systems like the ESP32 and standard PC applications.